UKDRI/cluster-configuration/README.md

 ### Configuring MariaDB

 It install MariaDB and creates a password for root only accessible to the creator of the database.
-It also create a "slurm" user with password.
+It also create a 'slurm' user with password.
 The slurm user is able to create databases.